mlopatkin/andlogview/docs/site/content/user_manual/filters/_index.en.md

 It is safe to use the slash symbol `/` in the regular expression.
 However, commas in tag and app name patterns must be escaped by doubling it.
 For example, to use the pattern `/foo, bar/` as a tag pattern you must enter it as `/foo,, bar/`.
-Otherwise it is going to be interpreted as two simple patterns `/foo` and `bar/`.
+Otherwise, it is going to be interpreted as two simple patterns `/foo` and `bar/`.

 [java_pattern]: http://download.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html